ds-muzalevskiy/sagemaker-docker-deploy/README.md

 ## Main Components

-* Dockerfile: The Dockerfile describes how the image is built and what it contains.
-It is a recipe for your container and gives you tremendous flexibility to construct almost any execution environment you can imagine.
-Here. we use the Dockerfile to describe a pretty standard python science stack and the simple scripts that we're going to add to it.
-See the Dockerfile reference for what's possible here.
+* Dockerfile: Document file that contains all the commands that are used when you produce an image using 'docker build'

-* docker_to_ecr.sh: The script to build the Docker image (using the Dockerfile above) and push it to the Amazon EC2 Container Registry (ECR) so that it can be deployed to SageMaker.
-Specify the name of the image as the argument to this script.
-The script will generate a full name for the repository in your account and your configured AWS region.
-If this ECR repository doesn't exist, the script will create it.
+* docker_to_ecr.sh: Shell script that builds Docker Image using Dockerfile and push that image directly to AWS ECR (Elastic Container Registry).
+After this procedure, this image can be used in Sagemaker for fitting the Estimator and deploying the model.
+Need to have preinstalled AWS CLI (Command Line Interface) and configured information using 'aws configure' command.

-* sagemaker-estimator: The directory that contains the application to run in the container.
-See the next session for details about each of the files.
+* sagemaker-estimator: The main working directory for ML model that you're building

 ## Container Application

-* train: The main program for training the model.
-When you build your own algorithm, you'll edit this to include your training code.
+* train: The main script that is using for training your ML models.
+Can also be combined with additional scripts for preprocessing, feature selection, etc.
-* serve: The wrapper that starts the inference server.
-In most cases, you can use this file as-is.
+* serve: The wrapper that is working with inference server and starts it.
+Usually this file stays as it is and can be used in different ml models.
-* wsgi.py: The start up shell for the individual server workers.
-This only needs to be changed if you changed where predictor.py is located or is named.
+* wsgi.py: Creating the start of individual workers.
-* predictor.py: The algorithm-specific inference server.
-This is the file that you modify with your own algorithm's code.
+* predictor.py: Model prediction script combined with flask wrapper
-* nginx.conf: The configuration for the nginx master server that manages the multiple workers.
+* nginx.conf: Conf settings for nginx master (enabling working with multiple workers)